antononcube/Raku-WWW-OpenAI/README-work.md

   - [X] DONE "Cro"
   - [X] DONE "HTTP::Tiny"

-- [X] TODO Models implementation
+- [X] DONE Models implementation

-- [X] TODO Embeddings implementation
+- [X] DONE Embeddings implementation

-- [ ] TODO Refactor the code, so each functionality (audio, completion, moderation, etc) has a separate file.
+- [X] DONE Refactor the code, so each functionality (audio, completion, moderation, etc) has a separate file.

 - [ ] TODO Refactor HTTP(S) retrieval functions to be simpler and more "uniform."